JhonathanLemos/Asp.Net-boileplateAPI/README.md

 To start this api follow this steps:

+First of all you net to clone this repository on your machine -> https://docs.github.com/pt/repositories/creating-and-managing-repositories/cloning-a-repository

 1 - Open the project folder called "aspnet-core" and click on the "MyApi.sln" file.
 (Must have downloaded Visual Studio to open)

 2 - After opening the project click on the solution in Solution Explorer and select "Restore nuget packages"